 \begin{remark}[Shape of ``U''] Proposition~\ref{prop:monotonicity} states that the objective function in~\eqref{eq:formulationLmkCount} is the sum of a monotonically decreasing function of $K$ (\ie $f_{\text{\normalfont slam}}^\star(K)$) and a monotonically increasing linear function of $K$ (\ie $\beta K$).
 This suggests that for sufficiently large values of $\beta$, the overall cost function $f(K) = f_{\text{\normalfont slam}}^\star(K) + \beta K$, roughly has a ``U'' shape, which starts at a large value for $K=1$ (this is the case where all measurements are associated to a single landmark, in which case the cost $f_{\text{\normalfont slam}}^\star(K)$ is typically large), then reaches a minimum for a suitable value of $K$, and then increases again until reaching a value $f(m) = \beta m$ for $K = m$.
 This insight will be useful to design our solver in~Section~\ref{sec:solver-km}, whose outer loop searches over potential values of $K$. \end{remark}

 \begin{remark}[Interpretation of $\beta$] The parameter $\beta$ describes the cost of using one more landmark to explain the measurements.
 Choosing a large $\beta$ leads to underestimating the number of landmarks, while a small $\beta$ leads to overestimating it.
-More specifically, assume we have a set of measurements $\calM_j$ of landmark $j$.
-Then, the corresponding residual errors for these measurements will be $r_j \doteq \sum_{k \in \calM_j} \| \MR_{i_k}\tran \vy_{j} - \vt_{i_k} - \vzbar_k \|_{\Sigma}^2$.
+More specifically, consider having a set of measurements $\calM_j$ for landmark $j$.
+The corresponding residual errors for these measurements will be $r_j \doteq \sum_{k \in \calM_j} \| \MR_{i_k}\tran (\vy_{j} - \vt_{i_k}) - \vzbar_k \|_{\Sigma}^2$.
 Intuitively, when $r_j$ exceeds $\beta$, the optimization may prefer ``breaking'' the measurements across two or more landmarks (\ie increasing $K$).
 We explain how we set $\beta$ in Section~\ref{sec:baselines}.

 \end{remark}